cabforum/servercert/docs/BR.md

 **Notice to Readers**

 The CP for the Issuance and Management of Publicly-Trusted Certificates describe a subset of the requirements that a Certification Authority must meet in order to issue Publicly Trusted Certificates.
 This document serves two purposes:  to specify Baseline Requirements and to provide guidance and requirements for what a CA should include in its CPS.
-Except where explicitly stated otherwise, these Requirements apply only to relevant events that occur on or after the Effective Date.
+Except where explicitly stated otherwise, these Requirements apply only to relevant events that occur on or after 1 July 2012 (the original effective date of these requirements).

 These Requirements do not address all of the issues relevant to the issuance and management of Publicly-Trusted Certificates.
 In accordance with RFC 3647 and to facilitate a comparison of other certificate policies and CPSs (e.g. for policy mapping), this document includes all sections of the RFC 3647 framework.
 However, rather than beginning with a "no stipulation" comment in all empty sections, the CA/Browser Forum is leaving such sections initially blank until a decision of "no stipulation" is made.
 The CA/Browser Forum may update these Requirements from time to time, in order to address both existing and emerging threats to online security.
 In particular, it is expected that a future version will contain more formal and comprehensive audit requirements for delegated functions.